Girl Who Got Away: Music and songs

 The opening track and lead single "No Freedom" opens with plaintive acoustic guitar and was penned with Rick Nowels, who previously wrote the major hit "White Flag" (2003).
-Guitars strum gently, the tempo is mid, and Dido informs her man that their relationship can't flourish unless she's free to wander.
+Guitars strum gently, the tempo is mid-pace, and Dido informs her man that their relationship cannot flourish unless she is free to wander.
 On the title track, synthesizer chords puff gentle syncopations as Dido wishes she could be "the girl who got away", shifting and twirling in a slow dance through electronic caresses and the subtlest touches of strings.
 In the chorus, she sings, "I wanna move with the seasons/And go with the flow".
 Dido finds guests to keep her current, like Kendrick Lamar, whose rap tears through the conciliatory "Let Us Move On", a spooked trip hop song.
 The looping intro and muted snares on "Blackbird" are leveled off by her detached vocal and reassuringly familiar lyrics about the darker side of love ("Why do I bring you love, when all you give me back is pain?", she sings).
 While "End of Night", co-written by Greg Kurstin, has a chorus that echoes out through a flittering line of synth thrills, with Kurstin sending electropop keyboards percolating through the bitter kiss-off to a past lover.